-My child is prone to swimmer’s ear.
+My child is prone to a swimmer’s ear.
 Is there anything I can do to prevent it?

-Treatment by a physician may include antibiotic ear drops, cleaning of ear canal, oral antibiotics, steroids, placement of ear wick (if canal is very swollen) and analgesics.
+Treatment by a physician may include antibiotic ear drops, cleaning of the ear canal, oral antibiotics, steroids, placement of ear wick (if the canal is very swollen), and analgesics.

 If someone is prone to swimmer’s ear, here are a few tips to reduce the risk:

 - Avoid inserting anything in the ear canal

 - Avoid swimming in polluted water